Curie: Policy-based Secure Data Exchange: Deployment of Curie

-Pharmacogenetic algorithm reduces to minimizing the average loss $\mathcal{L}(\mathcal{D}, f)$ with respect to the parameters of the model $f$.
-The algorithm is linear, \ie $f(x) = \alpha^\top x + \beta$, and the loss function is the squared loss $\ell(f(x),y) = (f(x) - y )^2$.
-The dosing algorithm gives as well or better results than other more complex numerical methods and outperforms fixed-dose approach\footnote{The algorithm has been released online \url{http://www.warfarindosing.org} to help doctors and other clinicians for predicting ideal dose of warfarin.}~\cite{international2009estimation}.
-We re-implement the algorithm in Python by direct translation from the authors’ implementation and find that the accuracy of our implementation has no statistically significant difference.
+The dose model reduces to minimizing the average loss $\mathcal{L}(\mathcal{D}, f)$ with respect to the parameters of the model $f$.
+The model is linear, \ie $f(x) = \alpha^\top x + \beta$, and the loss function is the squared loss $\ell(f(x),y) = (f(x) - y )^2$.
+The dose model gives as well or better results than other more complex numerical methods and outperforms fixed-dose approach\footnote{The model has been released online \url{http://www.warfarindosing.org} to help doctors and other clinicians for predicting ideal dose of warfarin.}~\cite{international2009estimation}.
+We re-implemented the algorithm in Python by direct translation from the authors' implementation and found that the accuracy of our implementation has no statistically significant difference.